zacck-zz/zacck.github.io/_posts/2017-04-12-Implementing-Reduce-In-Elixir.md

       do_sum(list, 0)
     end

-    #private edge case
-    defp do_sum([]) do
-      #incase we get an empty array return an atom
-      :empty
-    end

-    #an empty array and sum will trigger this edge canse
+    #an empty array and sum will trigger this edge case
     defp do_sum([], res) do
       # return sum
       res